 Over-ear, on-ear, earbuds and in-ear headphones, all have open-back variations that aim to deliver a more immersive listening experience.
 This is typically done by opening up the headphones' ear cups with vents, ports or a mesh grill so that the sound feels more natural and part of your environment.
 However, although openness provides a more spacious soundstage that feels closer to a stereo speaker set up in an ideal room than headphones on your head, it also increases leakage and lets a lot of ambient noise into your audio.

-What it is: Headphones with an open design that allows ambient noise to seep into the ear cups.
+What are open back headphones?
+Open back headphones have an open design that allows ambient noise to seep into the ear cups.
 This typically creates a more immersive sound.

-Who should buy it: Critical listeners who want an immersive and accurate representation of their audio.
+Who should buy open back headphones?
+Critical listeners who want an immersive and accurate representation of their audio.
 However, they usually lack a little bass and can only be used indoors or in isolated environments where leakage is not an issue.

-What it is: Headphones with a closed ear cup design that seals the ear and prevents sound from leaking or seeping into your audio.
+What are closed back headphones?
+Headphones with a closed ear cup design that seals the ear and prevents sound from leaking or seeping into your audio.

-Who should buy it: Most listeners who want a versatile set of headphones to use outdoors and indoors.
+Who should buy closed back headphones?
+Most listeners who want a versatile set of headphones to use outdoors and indoors.
 They also tend to have a deeper bass range and provide enough isolation to use in loud and quiet environments.